secretstartups/handbook/finance/key-meetings/index.html.md

 1. [OKRs](/company/okrs/) for that function.

 ## Timing

-Meetings are monthly starting on the 10th day after month end.
+Meetings are scheduled monthly starting on the 10th day after month end.

+##Scheduling
-The EBA to the CFO is the Scheduling DRI for the Monthly Key Meetings.
+The EBA to the CFO is the scheduling DRI for the Monthly Key Meetings, with the exception of the Sales Key Meeting, the EBA to the CRO is the DRI for the Sales Key Meeting.

-## Scheduling

-Whereever possible, the goal is to have all Key Meetings in a large block of time.
-Having back-to-back Key Meetings has the following advantage:
-* EBAs can add 1 hour prep time the day before for executives to prep for all the meetings, allowing them to be more prepared than they would be with less prep time for each meeting, leading to more effective meetings
-* [Some evidence](https://blog.trello.com/why-context-switching-ruins-productivity) suggests it can take upwards of 20 minutes to re-engage after context switching

-This is preferred, not mandatory.
-The inability to consolidate Monthly Key Meetings *should never block its scheduling* but moving towards these is the goal.

 ## Invitees